 |To create a split Zip file immediately with WinZip, rather than from an existing Zip file, you must do so with a WinZip Backup (Job file).
 A Pro registration is required to create WinZip backup jobs.

 To create a split Zip file, you would need to:

-- Open the Zip file in WinZip and:
+- Create a new Zip file or open an existing one in WinZip and:

 - Click the Settings tab to configure your Split size (if necessary)

 - Click the Tools tab and click Multi-Part Zip File

 - Choose Split

 - Specify the size to be used for the individual parts

 - Type the name for your split Zip file and choose a target folder